Linda Yaccarino

 Linda Yaccarino (born December 21, 1963) is an American business executive.
-She served as chief executive officer (CEO) of X Corp from 2023 to 2025 and as chairman of global advertising and partnerships at NBCUniversal from 2011 to 2023.
-Since 2025, she is the CEO of telehealth company, eMed.
+She was chief executive officer (CEO) of X Corp from 2023 to 2025 and chairman of global advertising and partnerships at NBCUniversal from 2011 to 2023.
+Since 2025, she has been the CEO of eMed, a telehealth company.

 Early life and education

 Yaccarino grew up in Deer Park, New York, where her father was an assistant chief of police, and her mother was a civil servant.
 Yaccarino has two sisters; one is her twin.
 She graduated from Pennsylvania State University's Donald P. Bellisario College of Communications with a bachelor's degree in telecommunications in 1985.

 Career

 Advertising sales executive

 Yaccarino worked at Turner Entertainment for 15 years, becoming executive vice president and chief operating officer.
 She is credited with modernizing the company's ad sales strategies.
 At Turner, she negotiated ad deals on the reboot of Conan O'Brien's late night comedy show.

 Yaccarino joined NBCUniversal in October 2011, hired by then-CEO Steve Burke.
 As the head of NBCUniversal's advertising sales, she led a department of over 2,000 people, and played a key role in the launch of the Peacock streaming service.
 When Burke began planning stepping down as CEO, Yaccarino had made a bid to be his successor, but she was not picked.
 Though praised by advertisers and acknowledged as a hardworking saleswoman, associates from her time at NBCUniversal said her tenure was "marked by instability," with multiple reorganizations creating a decline in the culture of the department.